yuchaoY/CNND/README.md

 # CNND

-This is an pytorch implementation of the paper *'Transferred Deep Learning for Anomaly Detection in Hyperspectral Imagery'*.
+This is a pytorch implementation of the paper *'Transferred Deep Learning for Anomaly Detection in Hyperspectral Imagery'*.
 The author didn't provide their source code, so I was asked to reproduce the algorithm in this paper by my co-supervisor for his experiments.

 ## Envirement